-If additional information is received that alters your estimated financial need, a revised award letter will be issued.
+If additional information is received that alters your estimated financial need, a revised award will be issued.
 The same procedures must be followed with the revised award letters as with the original.
-One signed copy must be returned to the Office of Financial Aid.

 Special Circumstance

 If unexpected or unusual circumstances occur that affect you or your family's ability to meet the expected family contribution, you may petition the Office of Financial Aid to reconsider the aid package.
 Unusual circumstances include changes such as loss of employment, decrease in income, disability, separation of parents and divorce.
 You must notify the Office of Financial Aid that the situation exists before you can be helped.
 If in doubt, please contact the office.